ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/documents/documents-and-collections.markdown

   For more information about the HiLo Algorithm see [HiLo Algorithm](../../../client-api/document-identifiers/hilo-algorithm)
 {PANEL/}

----

 {PANEL: The @empty Collection:}

 ![Figure 5. empty collection](images/documents-and-collections-5.png "The @emtpy Collection")

-* A document that has been generated with a **Guid identifier** has no specific collection.
+* A document that has been generated with a **GUID identifier** has no specific collection.
   Those documents will show under the _@empty_ collection.

 * For more information about the various documents identifiers that can be generated see [Document Identifiers](../../../client-api/document-identifiers/working-with-document-identifiers)